-Originally from Aberystwyth, Chrissie studied music for seven years in London; first with a Government scholarship to the Purcell School and then at the Guildhall School of Music and Drama, leading various ensembles, including the Purcell Chamber Orchestra for the London Haydn Festival and the Buckingham Palace Investiture Orchestra.
-After graduating in 2002 with a BMus from the Guildhall, Chrissie won a scholarship to the Royal Welsh College of Music and Drama, graduating with an MMus in 2003, with distinction in Performance.
+Originally from Aberystwyth, Chrissie studied music for seven years in London; first with a Government scholarship to the Purcell School, to study with Detlef Hahn, and then at the Guildhall School of Music and Drama where she continued her studies with Detlef Hahn and Erika Klemperer.
+Whilst studying in London, Chrissie lead various ensembles, including the Purcell Chamber Orchestra for the London Haydn Festival and the Buckingham Palace Investiture Orchestra.
+After graduating in 2002 with a BMus from the Guildhall, Chrissie won a scholarship to the Royal Welsh College of Music and Drama, graduating with an MMus in 2003 (with distinction in Performance).

-Chrissie has been awarded a number of prizes and awards including: Cavatina Chamber Music Prize, Philippa Yardley Award from the Royal Welsh College of Music and Drama, Haydn Davies Prize from the National Youth Orchestra of Wales, first prize in the National Eisteddfod and Junior Fellow in Chamber Music at RWCMD.
+Chrissie has been awarded a number of prizes including: Cavatina Chamber Music Prize, Philippa Yardley Award from the Royal Welsh College of Music and Drama and a Junior Fellow in Chamber Music at RWCMD in 2004.
 In 2010-11, she was awarded a Junior Fellowship in Orchestral Leadership from the RWCMD, supported by the Sir Charles Mackerras scholarship.

-As first violinist of the Mavron Quartet, formed in 2002, Chrissie performs regularly on stage at St David’s Hall, where, since 2010, the Mavron Quartet has been the first Ensemble in Residence, Chrissie has also played before members of the royal family and ministers at venues including Buckingham Palace, Windsor Castle, the Foreign Office and Winfield House, London.
-Recent performances abroad with the Mavron Quartet have taken Chrissie to Italy, Brussels, Romania and Holland.
-Collaboration projects with the Mavron Quartet include recitals with Llŷr Williams, harpist Deborah Henson-Conant and storyteller Liz Weir.
+Chrissie performs regularly on stage at St David’s Hall, where, since 2010, the Mavron Quartet has been the first Ensemble in Residence.
+Chrissie has also played before members of the royal family and ministers at venues including Buckingham Palace, Windsor Castle, the Foreign Office and Winfield House, London.
+Collaboration projects with the Mavron Quartet include recitals with Llŷr Williams, harpist Deborah Henson-Conant, storyteller Liz Weir and clarinetist Michael Collins.